 Fish sauce is a product made entirely by hand brewing method.
 Fish sauce can be made from raw fish, dried fish, or from all kinds of shellfish, shrimp, crab, or fruit like cashew when making a vegetarian fish sauce.

 Fish sauces usually contain fish and salt.
 Others may have added herbs and spices.
-Long-term fermentation will reduce the fishy smell and create a richer and aromatic fish sauce flavor.
+The rich and aromatic fish sauce flavor comes from long-term fermentation, which can also reduce the pungent fish smell.

 Fish sauce has a harmonious and natural salty taste without any intervention of flavors or additives.
 However, the fish sauce needs to be consumed in moderation because it has a very strong taste.

-Therefore, it can be said that this is not a good substitute for oyster sauce.
+Therefore, with the clear distinctions between fish sauce and oyster sauce in mind, it can be said that this is not a good substitute for oyster sauce.
 However, in case you have no other choice, some fish sauce can still be used.

 You should only use it in deep-fries or stir-fries.
 Be prepared, however, that it will slightly alter the taste of the dish you are already familiar with when using the oyster sauce.